Ovation e-Amp: A 180 Watt Class AB VFA Featuring Ultra Low Distortion

 1.4 LTP Load Options

 For good performance, the tail current must be shared equally between the two transistors in each LTP (same applies to single ended designs as well).
 Simulation shows that only a small imbalance can lead to appreciable distortion.
 Traditionally, audio power amplifier designers have used either resistive load or a current mirror.
 With a current mirror, you get very good balancing between the transistors in the LTP pair and very high gain.
-Additionally, as discussed in section 1.2, the SR is doubled over that of resistive loading because all of the input stage tail current can be steered to charge Cdom – none of it is wasted flowing into the collector resistive load (see OR and OR in Fig 10).
+Additionally, as discussed in section 1.2, the SR is doubled over that of resistive loading because all of the input stage tail current can be steered to charge Cdom – none of it is wasted flowing into the collector resistive load.
 On the face of it, a current mirror load looks like a great solution – and it is on single ended designs like the Lin.
 However, in the FBS topology, current mirror LTP loads are not DC stable and the amplifier output drifts towards one of the supply rails and remains locked up there – a conventional DC servo won’t help either – and as a result, you have to add a common mode current loop (CMCL) balancing circuit to keep the amplifier output centered.

 Further complications with the mirror load are that the amplifier loop gain is much higher and the designer has to wrestle with additional work on amplifier recovery after overload (clipping).